Here's a truth bomb: AI is terrible at charts.

 Can I generate real-time updating charts with AI?

 You can generate the chart structure, but real-time data connections need manual wiring.
-Ask AI to include a
+Ask AI to include a data prop that you can update, then connect it to your data source separately.

 How do I add animation to AI charts?